Step Three

 What Happens During a Soft Start?

-The Soft Start is structured, not passive.
+The Soft Start is intentional, not passive.

 Clear written expectations are reviewed.